ryanmcnally93/ascension/README.md

 Bootstrap4/uni_form.html template does not exist, after a lot of online searching I found the solution was to install 'bootstrap4crispyforms' and add it to installed apps, which worked.

 8).
-When setting up Stripe payments, I had the payments going through succesffully on the night, but the next day, they refused to work.
+When setting up Stripe payments, I had the payments going through succesfully on the night, but the next day, they refused to work.
 I spent hours messing with the code and trying to work out why my payment intents and payment success webhooks were coming back with a red X rather than a green tick.

 <img src="/media/readme-images/bug-8.webp" width="70%" alt="Payments failing in Stripe" style="display: inherit; ">